 Brigitte Sossou Perenyi

-Brigitte is an activist, presenter and the producer of Katsotso, a multi-media project we are developing in Ghana and Togo with Impact Africa.
+Brigitte is a presenter, activist and the producer of My Stolen Childhood, a multi-media project we are developing in Ghana and Togo with Impact Africa.
 Brigitte was born in Togo and was educated in Ghana, the US and the UK.
 Brigitte has dedicated her life to using her personal story and experience as a trokosi survivor to empower others.